Race Kit Collection:

 The race organisers do not permit supporters in following runners either in cars or on bicycles.
 Any vehicles on the run course are subject to standard road regulations.

 Pacing of runners is not permitted.
 Runners face disqualification if supporters are found to be providing pacing assistance.

 Outside assistance in the form of drinks, food, clothing etc provided to a competitor is only permitted if conducted at an official Drink Station and only after speaking with the Drink Station Manager.
 Runners face disqualification if supporters are found to be providing assistance outside of these areas.
 As part of our race insurance requirements, the use of iPods or similar devices by runners during the race is not permitted.

 Any competitor withdrawing during the event must notify the Race Director at Lawson Park or present at the nearest aid station and notify the personnel.

 It is every competitor’s responsibility to ensure that they are fit and capable of running the full distance of their race.
 It is each competitor’s responsibility to ensure they have adequately prepared for the distances.
 Runners should ensure that they have enough water and food to complete the race.

 It is strongly recommended that all competitors have their own personal health insurance, accident or ambulance cover.
 Competitors will bear all financial responsibility for any medical treatment arising from participation in this event; including ambulance, doctor, hospital fees etc.

 Race organisers strongly encourage any competitor who is feeling unwell prior to the race to seek medical advice on their participation.

 Race organisers reserve the right to withdraw a runner based on medical grounds.
-If you do withdraw from the race, you need to notify a race official as soon as possible.

 Mudgee Running Festival Committee